ardalis/DDD-NoDuplicates/README.md

 ## Reference

 This project was inspired by [this exchange on twitter between Kamil and me](https://twitter.com/kamgrzybek/status/1280868055627763713).
+Kamil's ideas for approaching this problem included:

+1. Pass all the current names to the update method.
+2. Pass all the names matching the proposed name to the update method.
+3. Pass an `IUniquenessChecker` into the update method which returns a count of entities with that name.
+4. Pass a function that performs the same logic as #3.
+5. Check the invaraint in an Aggregate.
+6. Create a unique constraint in the database.